FBAR for Crypto: When and How to File

 What is the Form 8938?

-The 8938 is similar to the FBAR; however, it is a form that is reported to the IRS on your tax returns, while the FBAR is filed with FinCEN.
-It also has different, much higher reporting thresholds, as set in the Foreign Account Tax Compliance Act (FATCA).
+The 8938 is similar to the FBAR.
+It is a form that is reported to the IRS on your tax returns, while the FBAR is filed with FinCEN.
+The 8938 also has different, higher reporting thresholds, as set in the Foreign Account Tax Compliance Act (FATCA).

 Is a Form 8938 required for cryptocurrency?